Why Do They Rock So Hard?

 Why Do They Rock So Hard? is the third full-length studio album by the ska punk band Reel Big Fish.

 This is the only Reel Big Fish studio album where the band line-up has not changed from the previous album.

 Aaron Barrett has said in two interviews that this was his favorite album until the release of Our Live Album Is Better than Your Live Album.
 The album was mixed at Scream Studios by Tim Palmer.

 Track listing

+All songs written and arranged by Reel Big Fish, except where noted.